 SECTION 3.
-Notwithstanding any general or special law to the contrary, for the fiscal year ending June 30, 2022 the distribution to cities and towns of the balance of the State Lottery and Gaming Fund, as paid from the General Fund in accordance with clause (c) of the second paragraph of section 35 of chapter 10 of the General Laws, and additional funds from the General Fund and the Gaming Local Aid Fund, shall be \$1,168,119,046, and shall be apportioned to cities and towns in accordance with this section.
+Notwithstanding any general or special law to the contrary, for the fiscal year ending June 30, 2023, the distribution of unrestricted general government aid to cities and towns of the balance of the State Lottery and Gaming Fund, as paid from the General Fund in accordance with clause (c) of the second paragraph of section 35 of chapter 10 of the General Laws, and additional funds from the General Fund and the Gaming Local Aid Fund, shall be \$1,199,658,260 and shall be apportioned to cities and towns in accordance with this section.

-Notwithstanding section 2 of chapter 70 of the General Laws, as amended by Chapter 132 of the Acts of 2019, or any other general or special law to the contrary, except for section 12B of chapter 76 and section 89 of chapter 71 of the General Laws, for fiscal year 2022 the total amounts to be distributed and paid to each city and town from item 7061-0008 of section 2 shall be as set forth in the following lists.
-The specified amounts distributed from said item 7061-0008 of said section 2 shall be deemed in full satisfaction of the amounts due under chapter 70 of the General Laws.
+Notwithstanding section 2 of chapter 70 of the General Laws or any other general or special law to the contrary, except for section 12B of chapter 76 and section 89 of chapter 71 of the General Laws, for fiscal year 2023 the total amounts to be distributed and paid to each city, town and regional school district from items 7061-0008 and 7061-0009 of section 2 shall be as set forth in the following lists.
+The specified amounts distributed from said item 7061-0008 of said section 2 shall be deemed in full satisfaction of the amounts due under said chapter 70.

-For fiscal year 2022, except as otherwise provided in this section, a district's school aid shall be calculated according to the provisions of chapter 70 of the general laws, as most recently amended by chapter 132 of the acts of 2019, also known as the Student Opportunity Act.
-"Low income" shall be defined as those students whose family income is not more than 185 per cent of the federal poverty guidelines used to determine financial eligibility for certain federal programs, and shall be calculated as the higher of: (a) the number of students identified as economically disadvantaged by qualifying as a match in the commonwealth's direct certification system, as maintained in the executive office of health and human services virtual gateway system: supplemental nutrition assistance program (SNAP), temporary assistance for needy families (TANF), Medicaid (MassHealth) and foster care, or (b) the district's fiscal year 2016 low income percentage multiplied by its current foundation enrollment.
-The assumed special education enrollment percentage for vocational school students shall be the fiscal year 2021 percentage increased by one-sixth of the gap between that percentage and 5%, and shall be set at 4.83%.
-The assumed special education enrollment percentage for non-vocational school students shall be the fiscal year 2021 percentage increased by one-sixth of the gap between that percentage and 4%, and shall be set at 3.83% District enrollment shall be the enrollment reported to the department on October 1, 2020, as revised and corrected by the department.
+For fiscal year 2023, except as otherwise provided in this section, a district's school aid shall be calculated according to the provisions of said chapter 70.
+The foundation budget category of "low-income enrollment", as defined in section 2 of said chapter 70, for the purpose of calculating foundation enrollment shall be the higher of: (a) the number of students identified as economically-disadvantaged by qualifying as a match in the commonwealth's direct certification system; or (b) the district's fiscal year 2016 low-income percentage multiplied by its current foundation enrollment.
+The assumed special education enrollment percentage for vocational school students shall be set at 4.86 per cent, the assumed special education enrollment percentage for non-vocational school students shall be set at 3.86 per cent and foundation enrollment shall be based on actual enrollment as reported to the department of elementary and secondary education on October 1, 2021.

-The per-pupil rates for the employee benefits and fixed charges allotments shall be adjusted by the foundation rate, and the per-pupil rates for all other foundation allotments shall be adjusted by the foundation inflation index.
-Foundation increments shall be the additional resources provided for the education of students designated as English learners or low-income; provided, that for low-income students the amount of the foundation increment shall be determined by the low-income decile into which each district is assigned; and provided further, that districts shall be assigned low-income deciles based on the share of low-income students in the district.
-Foundation budget rates in the benefits and fixed charges, guidance and psychological services, special education out of district tuition, English learners, and low income students allotments shall be increased by one-sixth of the gap between the fiscal year 2021 rates and the target rates established by said chapter 70, and shall be set as identified in the tables below.
+The per-pupil rates for the employee benefits and fixed charges allotments shall be adjusted by the foundation employee benefits inflation rate and the per-pupil rates for all other foundation allotments shall be adjusted by the foundation inflation index.
+Foundation increments shall be the additional resources provided for the education of students designated as English learners or low-income; provided, however, that for low-income students the amount of the foundation increment shall be determined by the low-income group into which each district is assigned; and provided further, that districts shall be assigned to low-income groups based on the share of low-income students in the district.
+Foundation budget rates for employee benefits and fixed charges, guidance and psychological services, special education out-of-district tuition, English learners and low-income students shall be increased by one-sixth of the gap between the fiscal year 2022 rates and the target rates established by said chapter 70 and shall be set as identified in the tables below.

-Required local contributions shall be calculated using the provisions of said chapter 70, as so amended, provided, that the total state target local contribution shall be 59%, and the effort reduction percentage shall be 100%.
+Required local contributions shall be calculated using the provisions of said chapter 70; provided, that municipal revenue growth factors shall be calculated in a manner consistent with calculations made in fiscal year 2022; provided further, that the total state target local contribution shall be 59 per cent and the effort reduction percentage shall be 100 per cent.